 However, if you’re expecting all the same services and guidance as you’d get with a traditional real estate agent, Redfin might not be the way to go.
 You may find that Redfin is more of a hybrid approach that’s a little bit of DIY with a little bit of full-service expertise.

-Opendoor operates along a similar vein as cash-for-house companies, but with a few modern digital conveniences.
-Almost everything takes place online, saving sellers time and effort throughout the process.
-Their goal is to streamline the entire process, making it easy for anyone to sell their home quickly (even distressed properties!).
+Opendoor operates like most iBuyers: almost everything takes place online, saving sellers time and effort throughout the process.
+Their goal is to streamline the entire process, making it easy for anyone to sell their home quickly to Opendoor.

-Another big advantage with Opendoor is that you don’t need your own agent, nor do you need to make any repairs or renovations to your home to get it sell-ready.
-You get an offer for your house as-is and may even close faster than you would if you sold your home the traditional way.
+Another big advantage of Opendoor is that you don’t need to make any repairs or renovations to your home to sell.
+You get an offer for your house as-is.

 However, speed and convenience come with a price.
 Aside from not always getting a fair market offer for your home, Opendoor has many stringent requirements on the homes they buy.
-There’s a strong chance your home won’t even qualify.
-Third-party reviews have also complained about the fees, some being as much as 8% or more, which is significantly higher than using a traditional real estate service.
+Their fees, which range between 6% and 14% can be more expensive than using a traditional agent.

 What Others Are Saying